hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-dappnode.md

 (**3**) It should bring up the latest version of the HOPR client.
 Click install and wait for the download to complete.

-(**4**) After you have installed the package, go to 'packages'.
-You should see the HOPR client downlaoded and ready to use.
+That's all!
+You should now be able to find the HOPR client in your 'Packages'.

 ![MyDapps](./images/Dappnode-2.png)

-(**5**) Simply, open the client and you should be greeted with the hopr-admin interface.
-That's all, you are now ready to start using hopr-admin.
+Simply, open the client and you should be greeted with the hopr-admin interface.

 Your **security token** is set to `!5qxc9Lp1BE7IFQ-nrtttU`.
 You will need this to access hopr-admin.

-If you are in the process of registering your node on the network registry please complete the process [here.](./network-registry-tutorial.md)
+If you are in the process of registering your node on the network registry, please complete the process [here.](./network-registry-tutorial.md)

 Otherwise, the installation process is complete!
 You can proceed to our [hopr-admin tutorial](using-hopr-admin).